dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 If we make `on` a built-in identifier, then there should not be any parsing issue.
 Even without that, the grammar should be unambiguous because `extension on on on { … }` and `extension on on { … }` are distinguishable, and the final type cannot be empty.
 It may be *harder* to parse.

-This is a simple feature, but with very low impact.
+The ability to implicitly give an extension a private name is a simple feature, but with very low impact.
 It only allows you to omit a single private name for an extension that is only used in a single library.

 ### Explicit Extension Member Invocation